RyoTakei/Matlab-Class/HW4/Problem3/README.md

 how many times we needed to loop, but we had the condition, `totalCups < least_num_cups` so that loop ran "until" that condition is met.
 In short, for loop is when we know how many times to loop, and while loop is a "until" loop where you have a condition to end the loop and will run until the condition is met.
-That's also why while loop can cause an infinite loop because some condition can be never met in your code.
+That's also why while loop can cause an infinite loop because some conditions can be never met in your code.

 So what is the answer?
 Do we know how many times we need to run this loop?
 Or we don't?
 The